 In addition to being a writer, based mainly in Japan and the San Francisco Bay Area, I’m a child sexual abuse survivor-activist and climate change activist, among other things.
 It is my hope that my stories may help catalyze personal and societal healing and enlightenment.

 A significant portion of my writing is devoted to a thorough-going examination of child sexual abuse, including how children experience such abuse, family and societal dynamics that contribute to such abuse, the kinds of challenges adult survivors typically face in their efforts to heal, and personal and societal healing through reason-based enlightenment.
-See, for example, Preludes, my novella-length story based on my experience of the horror of child sexual abuse and the challenges of healing, on Amazon’s Kindle Store, Apple’s iBooks Store, Barnes & Nobel’s Nook Store, Kobo, smashwords.com, and other ebook sellers to which Smashwords distributes.
-See also the novel-length version of Preludes on the Kindle Store and an excerpt from my recently completed manuscript of Through the Valley of the Shadow of Life, a novel exploring a man’s decades-long quest to free himself from the negative effects of sexual abuse experienced in the family environment of his childhood.)
+See, for example, Preludes, my novella-length story based on my experience of the horror of child sexual abuse and the challenges of healing, on the Kindle Store, iBooks, Barnes & Nobel, Kobo, smashwords.com, and other ebook sellers to which Smashwords distributes.
+See also the novel-length version of Preludes on the Kindle Store and an excerpt from my recently completed manuscript of Through the Valley of the Shadow of Life, a novel exploring a man’s decades-long quest to free himself from the negative effects of sexual abuse experienced in the family environment of his childhood.

 Anthropogenic climate change and its massively dystopian consequences if our thoroughly inadequate response continues is a central focus of two light verse poems, published here and here at The New Verse News, as well as a novel-length work in progress.

 If you like what you read of my work, I would be most grateful if you would post your favorable review(s) and recommend my writing to others.
 I also invite you to follow me on this site to see announcements of new and upcoming publications.

 – I was born in Athens, Georgia and, from the age of three, grew up in Nashville, Tennessee.